 Without question, treatment to change a person’s God-given sexual orientation is ultimately doomed to failure.
 Moreover, attempting to do so is morally, ethically, and socially wrong, psychological damaging, and is an outrage to everyone of any decency.
 Plainly put, no one should ever be made to feel sick or ashamed for what they are.

 The preceding example of gross unintelligence underscores the critical need for providing a comprehensive sexuality education to everyone that teaches being blessed by our Creator with a sexual orientation other than heterosexual is unequivocally not pathological or in any other way abnormal.
 The entire matter might even be laughable were its end results not so tragic.
-We are all much more than our sexual identity.
 Nevertheless, due to ongoing prejudice and the perpetration of brutal hate crimes—including murder—upon those perceived as sexually different, stamping out homophobic ignorance, fear, and hatred individually and as a society has literally become a matter of life and death.

 Both Homophobia and Tolerance are Learned Behaviors

 Beginning at a very early age, social institutions and media communicate and reinforce negative attitudes about homosexuality.
 Moreover, children learn from a variety of credible sources—families, teachers, religious leaders, friends, members of their community—to think of being gay as “deviant” and “unnatural,” and that being gay means being rejected and ostracized by mainstream society.
 They learn that being gay means having to hide same-sex feelings, attractions, and behaviors from others, often including from themselves.